 - Cocaine-mimetics.
 The mechanism of action of these drugs is similar to cocaine.
-None of these approaches have, to our knowledge, shown any efficacy.
-These compounds include: - methylphenidate, which is marketed as Ritalin by Novartis, and - GBR-12909, which is known as vanoxerine and is currently in Phase II clinical trials sponsored by the National Institute of Drug Abuse, or NIDA. - Cocaine-antagonists.
+None of these approaches have, to our knowledge, shown any efficacy. - Cocaine-antagonists.
 These compounds are intended to selectively target GABA, moderating dopamine levels in the brain.
 We believe that many of these compounds are receptor active and require increasing dosing over time.
 None of these compounds are presently approved for marketing to treat addiction.
-These compounds include: - baclofen, marketed as Lioresal by Novartis; - topiramate, marketed as Topamax by Ortho-McNeil Neurologics; - tiagabine, marketed as Gabitril by Cephalon; - gabapentin, marketed as Neurontin by Pfizer; and - progabide, marketed as Gabrene by Sanofi-Aventis.

-Addiction Vaccines.
-These vaccines are designed to block cocaine transport into the brain.
-They do not address issues relating to craving or other behaviors associated with cocaine addiction.
-We also believe that they can be overwhelmed by increasing dosages of cocaine.
-These compounds include TA-CD, which is a cocaine vaccine currently in Phase II clinical trials sponsored by Celtic Pharma Development U.K. Plc.
+• Addiction Vaccines.
+These vaccines are designed to block cocaine or methamphetamine transport into the brain.
+They do not address issues relating to craving or other behaviors associated with cocaine or methamphetamine addiction.
+We also believe that they can be overwhelmed by increasing dosages.